Texas FHA Home Loan

-FHA loans are available for Texas residents, or would be residents, looking to buy a house in the State.
+FHA loans are available for Texas residents or would be residents, looking to buy a house in the State.
 More often than not, FHA provides options for those who would otherwise not qualify for conventional mortgage loans.
 Not all banks and mortgage lenders offer FHA loans.
-A lender must have a Direct Endorsement and must go through a comprehensive HUD approval process in order to do so.
+A lender must have a Direct Endorsement and must go through a comprehensive HUD approval process to do so.
 Contrary to popular belief, FHA does not directly offer the loan.
 The Federal Housing Administration (FHA) insures the loans to improve housing standards and conditions.

-Types of FHA Purchase Loans:
+Types of FHA Loans:

 Eligible properties are one-to-four single family homes that have been completed for at least a year.
-You can buy a home that’s been torn down as long as the most of the existing foundation structures are still in place or in good condition.
+You can buy a house that’s been torn down as long as the most of the existing foundation structures are still in place or good condition.
 Every property has to qualify as an FHA approved property under the FHA home loan requirements.

 The County specific maximum loan requirements will apply to all 203k home purchase loans.
-Terms are for 15 or 30 years, although most 203k borrowers find that a 30 year term is the most advantageous due to lower monthly payments.
+Terms are for 15 or 30 years, although most 203k borrowers find that a 30-year term is the most advantageous due to lower monthly payments.

 FHA Loan Benefits and Advantages:

-• Lower Interest Rate – compared to conventional loans, FHA generally carries a lower interest rate.
-Since the loan is insured by HUD against future default, it is offered a lower rate.
+As compared to conventional loans, FHA carries a lower interest rate.
+Since HUD insures the loan against imminent default, it is offered a lower rate.

-• Lower Down Payment – minimum requirement for an FHA loan is only 3.5% compared to 5% on conventional loans.
+The minimum requirement for an FHA loan is only 3.5% compared to 5% on conventional loans.
 The borrower can also get a “gift” from family members to be used as a down payment on the house.

-• Lenient Credit Qualifying – required minimum credit score for an FHA loan is lower compared to conventional counterpart.
-AMCAP Mortgage will extend an FHA loan to borrowers with middle credit scores as low as 580 FICO.
+The required credit score for an FHA loan is lower compared to the conventional counterpart.
+We can offer an FHA loan to borrowers with middle credit scores as low as 580 FICO.
 FHA loan approval is more relax and easy.

-• Higher Debt-to-Income Ratio – FHA loans can go as high as 57% debt-to-income (DTI) ratio with an automated underwriting system approval.
+The standard FHA loan guideline for DTI is 50% and may go all the way to 55%.
+FHA loans can go as high as 57% debt-to-income (DTI) ratio with an automated underwriting system approval.
 Conventional loans can only go as high as 45% DTI.
 What does this mean?
-This allows the home buyer to purchase a higher sales price home.
-Lots of times, the higher DTI decides if a borrower qualifies for a home loan or not.
+This allows the home buyer to purchase a more expensive home.
+For the most part, the debt-to-income ratio determines if a borrower qualifies for a home loan or not.